carlosedp/dcca-server-OTP/Readme.md

 Seagull can be used to generate Diameter traffic to the server.
 The configuration, scenario xml and start scripts are in `test/seagull` dir.

 Test can be run with `make seagull` that will use Docker with the application and the test configs provided here.
-Before running, adjust the server IP in the `conf_GPRS.xml` file.
+Before running, adjust the server IP in the `conf_GPRS.xml` file if needed (currently calls hostname `dccaserver` that is passed thru Docker).

 Also the application can be installed from [http://gull.sourceforge.net/doc/](http://gull.sourceforge.net/doc/).